xfxf/steam-friends-played/README.md

+# peerpressure.us / steam-friends-played
-### Compare my Steam friends in-game "played" times
+## Compare my Steam friends in-game "played" times

+### Overview

-Basic Flask web app to show all friends playtime for a specific game on Steam.
-This is a very early version; no caching/storage - all queries are done live against Steam's Web API (using threading to speed up queries).
-Be patient, queries can take some time.
+Flask web app + MySteamFriends library (wrapping 'steam' library) to show all friends playtime on a leaderboard for a user on Steam.
+This is a early version that directly queries the Steam API with no caching/storage; I'd love to add more features; see the Issue Tracker on Github: <https://github.com/xfxf/steam-friends-played/issues>.
+Pull Requests are very welcome.

 Requires Python 3.4+ and a Steam Web API key (see start of steam-friends-played.py).

-### Instructions
+### Instructions (dev)

 Before running, change these settings in steam_friends_played_app.py:
 * Fill out API_KEY